David-Manniche/TheMarket/readme.txt

     => 032501-User default image is blurred.
     => 033061 - Getting error on login with Apple
-    => 033089 - Social Account not getting logged in if email is not updated in db
+    => 033089 - Social Account not getting logged in if email is not updated in db => 033975 - when user places bank withdrawal request then getting error in email => 033974 - getting error on withdrawing amount from affiliate account using bank pay => 033973 - getting error in side bar on login with affiliate account

 Enhancements:
     => 68474 - Library and code updated to handle 3-D secure payments through Omise Payment Gateway.